aaltogamers/AG_web/src/content/events/ag-welcome-evening.md

 visibleOnCalendar: true
 visibleOnEventsPage: true
 description: >-
-  Join us live at Arkade Gaming Bar on Thursday September 14, for the perfect chance to play your favorite games, meet new friends and familiarize yourself with other AG members.
+  Join us live for the perfect chance to play your favorite games, meet new friends and familiarize yourself with other AG members.

-  The event starts at 18.
   Taking part is completely FREE with the possibility to buy snacks and refreshments in the bar.

   Signup opens 8.9. at 12:00 here at the AG website.
 Seats are limited so be fast!